CraigComeOnThisNameCantBeTaken/personal-website/DataAccess/ReadMe.txt

 You may note that there is no default implementation of IRepository - this is because the repositories should be based on domain model aggregate roots and with that in mind we cannot know what an Add would do, or what data it would persist.
 This is another reason the generic repository pattern was not chosen.
+There is however an interface of several general methods to implement which I feel would save time and improve consistency in the long run.